The Purbeck School Governors – September 2020

 In retirement I enjoy walking (I’m a trustee of the SWCP Association), golf, DIY indoors and outside, but best of all spending time with our family in London and Derbyshire.

-I’ve been a governor at Purbeck since 2007 and Chairman since 2009, and proud to be able to support our thriving and successful local school.
+I’ve been a governor at Purbeck since 2007 and was Chairman from 2009 to 2020, and proud to be able to support our thriving and successful local school.
+I am now joint Vice Chair of the Governing Body.

-Ashley Pellegrini: Born in Hove, East Sussex, resident in Ridge for 30 years, since moving from London to become a secondary school headteacher in Poole.
-Now retired from headship.
-Experience of educational consultancy, working with schools on various national government initiatives and mentoring potential school leaders.
-Mad keen on dogs, owning a Briard, a French cattle herding dog, necessitating many long rural and seaside walks.
-A strong advocate of comprehensive education.
-Passionate that education should provide the route for students of all backgrounds and abilities to aim for and achieve the very best.
-Vice-Chair of Governors and Chair of the Teaching and Learning Committee.
+Ashley Pellegrini: I was born in Hove, East Sussex, and have been resident in Ridge for over 30 years, since moving from London to become a secondary school headteacher in Poole.
+I retired from headship in 2005 to become an educational consultant, working with schools on various national government school improvement initiatives and also mentoring potential school leaders.
+I am mad about dogs, with our Briard, a French cattle-herding dog, who requires regular long rural and seaside walks.
+I am a strong advocate of comprehensive education and I am passionate that education should provide the route for students of all backgrounds and abilities to achieve their very best.
+I know that The Purbeck School has this ambition at its heart.
+Since September 2020, I have had the privilege of being Chair of Governors

 Rosemary Lewis: I have lived in Dorset for most of my life.
 I qualified as an accountant whilst working for Hamworthy Engineering, where I held roles both as Accountant and Company Secretary.
 Prior to my retirement, I worked for Humphries Kirk solicitors in Wareham where I held the role of Practice Manager for 12 years.
 As Chair of the Finance Committee and member of the Pay & HR Committee, I am able to use my work experience.
 I am also a governor of an independent school in Dorchester and a Trustee and Treasurer for Forest Holme Hospice Charity.
 My interests include walking with friends and bird watching.